Robot-Inventor/spam-tweets-compressor/README.md

 <!-- When you rename About Personal Information section, change privacy policy link in _locales/**/message.json. -->
 ## About Personal Information

 This extension analyzes tweets on the user's computer, so it does not send any information about the user to the outside world.
-However, it will communicate with the server to receive the latest filter data for " Advanced Spam Detection".
+However, it does communicate with the server to receive the latest filter data for " Advanced Spam Detection".

 This extension will only use the permissions for the following purposes